 March is endometriosis awareness month!
 Whether you’re wondering if you have endometriosis, or you’ve never heard anything about it, this quick primer will help you know what to look out for.

-Endometriosis is a medical condition that causes the tissue that normally lines the uterus—endometrium, to grow outside of the uterus.
-It generally affects people with uteruses from their teens to their early 40’s.
+Endometriosis is a medical condition that causes tissues similar to those lining your uterus, to grow outside of the uterus.
+It generally affects people from their teens to their early 40’s.
 Sometimes this condition has no symptoms, other times it can cause painful periods and infertility.
 At least 5 million people in the US have endometriosis, but the number is likely higher, since many people don’t realize they even have it.

 How does it work?